 Function Decision Making Body 1.
 Any function under a local Act other than a function specified or referred to in regulation 2 or schedule 1.
-The Cabinet (delegated where relevant to officers) 2.
-Determining appeals against any decisions made by or on behalf of the authority The Council (responsibility for this function has been delegated to the appeals panel).
-3. Arrangements for appeals in relation to school admissions and exclusions.
+The Cabinet (delegated where relevant to officers) 2. decisions made by or on behalf The Council (responsibility for this function has been delegated to the appeals panel).
+3. relation to school admissions and exclusions.
 The Council (responsibility for this function has been delegated to officers to make arrangements for appropriate panels) 4.
-Arrangements for appeals by governing bodies The Council (responsibility for this function has been delegated to officers to make arrangements for appropriate panels)
+The Council (responsibility for this function has been delegated to officers to make arrangements for appropriate panels)